Nut Milk Recipe: How to Make 2-Ingredient Homemade Almond Milk

 Once made, you may store your homemade almond milk in the fridge for up to 4 days.

+Learn how to make homemade nut milk at home.
+This dairy free almond milk recipe has a number of nutritional benefits and can be used in a variety of recipes including drinks and baked goods.
+As a plant based milk this recipe for creamy almond milk is dairy free and vegan, and is low in both carbs and calories with no added sugar.
 When using 3 cups of water to make this nut milk, the result is a creamy almond milk that is well suited for lattes, smoothies or other vegan products like almond ricotta or mozzarella.
 However, if you prefer a thinner plant based milk, simply add one or two more cups of water until you find the perfect consistency to meet your needs.
 You can save the leftover pulp from this nut milk to make almond flour or to use in cookie recipes.
 Shake the almond milk prior to each use.
 This homemade almond milk recipe can be stored in the refrigerator for up to 4 days.

 Serving Size: 1/4 cup